Faculty and Research Interests

 Animals must produce sperm or eggs to reproduce.
 Although these cell types differ dramatically, they are produced from similar progenitors.
 Understanding how this process is controlled could revolutionize our ability to treat reproductive disorders and infertility in humans.

-To learn how spermatogenesis and oogenesis are specified, we are studying the fog-1 and fog-3 genes of nematodes.
-We know these genes are required for germ cells to initiate spermatogenesis, because in mutants all germ cells instead become oocytes.
-We showed that FOG-1 is a Cytoplasmic Polyadenylation Element binding protein, and are now searching for its target messenger RNAs, to learn how they interact with FOG-1 to control germ cell fates.
-FOG-3 is related to the Tob proteins of other animals, and we are using it as a molecular model to elucidate how this conserved family of proteins functions.
+To learn how spermatogenesis and oogenesis are specified we are studying the fog-1 and fog-3 genes of nematodes.
+We know these genes are required for germ cells to initiate spermatogenesis, because mutations cause all germ cells to become oocytes.
+We showed that FOG-1 is a Cytoplasmic Polyadenylation Element binding protein, and that FOG-3 is related to the Tob proteins of other animals.
+We are now studying how these two proteins cooperate to turn on spermatogenesis and block oogenesis.

 Interactions as a Consequence of Constitutive and Inducible Gene